Precision $e^+e^-$ Hemisphere Masses in the Dijet Region with Power Corrections: Results

 In Fig.~\ref{fig:4-plots} we show the results for the HJM differential cross sections in the tail region at $Q=m_Z$, for various levels of theoretical refinement.
 All plots have been produced with \mbox{$\alpha_s(m_Z) = 0.1181$}.
 When non-perturbative corrections are included, given that we show only the tail of the distribution, we can adopt the simplest two-dimensional shape function, truncated with $N=0$ and with $\lambda = 0.5\,$GeV.
 When renormalon subtractions are included in the R-gap scheme, the reference value for the gap parameter is \mbox{$\bar\Delta(R_0=\mu_0=2\,{\rm GeV})=0.05\,$GeV}.
 With this setup one has $\Omega_{1,0}=\lambda + \bar\Delta(R_0,\mu_0)$ and \mbox{$\widehat\Upsilon_1=0.6367\lambda $ $+ \bar\Delta(R_0,\mu_0)/2$}.

 In Fig.~\ref{fig:tailbandFO} we show the simplest setup, namely partonic fixed-order ${\cal O}(\alpha_s^k)$ QCD predictions, obtained setting all renormalization scales equal to $e_H\,Q$ (no resummation or power corrections included), for $k = 1, 2, 3$.
 The displayed uncertainty bands are determined by the variation of the $e_H$ parameter only.
 In the dijet region, we can see that there is not good overlap between the $\mathcal{O}(\alpha_s)$ (green), $\mathcal{O}(\alpha_s^2)$ (blue), and $\mathcal{O}(\alpha_s^3)$ (red) results, particularly for $\rho<0.15$, even though the uncertainty bands become smaller at higher orders.
-In this region the fixed order uncertainty bands do not reflect the true uncertainties.
+In this region, the fixed-order uncertainty bands do not reflect the true uncertainties since they do not account for the resummation of Sudakov shoulder logarithms, necessary to restore a good perturbative behavior.
 Once the perturbative resummation is included, as shown in Fig.~\ref{fig:tailbandnoF}, all curves nicely overlap in the dijet region.
 We show the resummed results with N$^k$LL$^\prime+{\cal O}(\alpha_s^k)$ accuracy for $k = 1$ (green), $k = 2$ (blue), and $k = 3$ (red).
 The uncertainties for $0.05<\rho<0.25$ are roughly constant for $k = 1$ ($10.5\%$) and $k = 2$ ($6.1\%$), while for $k=3$ they vary between $5\%$ to $2.5\%$ in the dijet region.